It’s that time of year again – when leaders and organizations start thinking about strategic planning for 2017.

 - Set your team and organization up for improved collaboration and results

-Unfortunately, most organizations rarely achieve even three of these eight important results in the way they do their strategic planning.
-This is poorly done strategy sessions, are a drag on performance, the way an executive team works together, and the results that organization can produce.
+Unfortunately, most organizations rarely achieve even three of these seven important results in the way they do their strategic planning.
+These are poorly done strategy sessions, are a drag on performance, the way an executive team works together, and the results that organization can produce.

 You deserve better than the standard SWAT analysis, focus on activities to the detriment to meaningful outcomes, and an inability to tie the planning to a compelling vision and mission that energizes and engages your entire organization.